LB presents the Full Story of a football genius who is best known by the Nickname; ‘El Niño Maravilla’

 That same year, he started another relationship with Roxana Munoz (No:3) who is a Chilean actress.

 His relationship with Laia Grassi (No:5) started in 2014 and has been more stable than the rest.
-Reports indicate they are both married.
+Reports show they are both married.
 She once accused him to be physically involved with her.

 The anger came when Arsenal lost to Manchester United, Alexis could hardly perform as he went on to have uncontrolled s*x with his married wife who later threatened to divorce him as revealed by a local Chilean newspaper.

 The birthplace of Alexis Sanchez (Tocopilla), has once attracted global attention for being the town in Chile that was most devastated in 2007 by an earthquake that reached 7.7 on the Richter Scale.

 It displaced 15,000 people and destroyed 30 per cent of all standing structures.

 Sanchez enlisted the help of Messi and other Barcelona stars to raise awareness and funds.
 He also now returns each Christmas to ride through the streets of Tocopilla in an open-top float to disperse presents mostly signed footballs to local children.

 A street has once been renamed in his honour following a vote by Tocopilla residents.
 The road that was once bear ‘Cuarta Poniente’ now bears the name ‘Alexis Sánchez’.
 He once donated £160,000 to restore 5 pitches in his hometown.

 Once refused to board a plane to Manchester City FC: